SansGuidon/bookmarks/README.md

 * [Blueprint](http://devstructure.com/blueprint/) - a config mgmt tool that reverse-engineers servers by figuring out what you've done manually, commit them to git + generates code that can replicate your efforts
 * [weightshift/The-Personal-Page](https://github.com/weightshift/The-Personal-Page) - simple one-page website that presents your portrait and some description text in a nicely-formatted manner.
 * [Listly](http://listly.io/en/) - Fully-automated Web Scraping.
 HTML to Excel in seconds : Paste URL, Get Excel.
+* [Free Summarizer](http://freesummarizer.com/) - Summarize any text Copy and paste your loooong text (even a copy of a book)

 # Programming
 * [Mastodon](https://instances.mastodon.xyz/list) - take a break from twitter and switch to one of mastodon instances.